How I Built AI Blog Automation for My Framer Website

 Custom Skills - Reusable instruction sets (markdown files) that define specific workflows.
 I built two:

-- Writing skill: Writes SEO-optimized blog posts in my brand voice
+- Writing skill: Writes GEO-optimized blog posts in my brand voice

 - Publishing skill: Publishes them to the CMS with correct HTML formatting and field mapping